EricZinda/Perplexity/docs/pxint/pxint0100SimpleCommands.md

                     └─ _a_q(x8,RSTR,BODY)
                                         └─ _delete_v_1(e2,x3,x8)
 ~~~
-The sentence force for this sentence is `SF: comm` meaning "command", determined the same way we [described in the previous section](pxint0080SimplePropositions.md).
+The sentence force for this sentence is `SF: comm` meaning "command", determined the same way we [described in a previous section](pxint0080SimplePropositions.md).

 ### Pronouns: pron and pronoun_q
 The first two new predicates we encounter are: `pron(x3)` and `pronoun_q(x3,RSTR,BODY)` and they often work together as they do here.

 `pron(x)` needs to fill `x` with an object that represents what the specified pronoun is *referring to*.
-It does this by looking at the [properties](devhowto0010MRS#variable-properties) for the `x` variable to determine if the pronoun is "you" (`PERS: 2` -- second person), "him/her"(`PERS: 3` -- third person), etc. and sets the variable to be whatever the pronoun is referring to.
+It does this by looking at the [properties](devhowto0010MRS#variable-properties) for the `x` variable to determine if the pronoun is "you" (`PERS: 2` -- second person), "him/her"(`PERS: 3` -- third person), etc. and sets the variable to be whatever make sense in the current context and matches the properties.

-There were not any pronouns in our command "delete a large file", so where did the `pron` predication come from?
+There were not any pronouns in our command, "delete a large file", so where did the `pron` predication come from?
 In this case, the pronoun is an *implied* "you" since it is a command.
 I.e "(You) delete a large file".
 Because we are not including the notion of other people in the file system, the only pronouns we probably care to understand are "you" ("can you delete the file?" or the implied case above) and maybe "I" ("I want to delete a file").
 For now, let's just do "you" and fail otherwise.

-`pronoun_q` is just a simple, default quantifier predication that doesn't *do* anything except introduce the variable that `pron` uses.
-It acts just like `which_q` did in the [Simple Questions topic  ](devhowtoSimpleQuestions).

-To implement these, we'll need to create a new class to represent "actors" in the system, and then create an instance of it that represents the computer by adding it to the `State` object.
+To implement it, we'll need to create a new class to represent "actors" in the system, and then create an instance of it that represents the computer by adding it to the `State` object.
 We'll say that "the computer" is who should be returned when the user says "You" (second person) by setting the `Actor` object's `person` property to `2`.
 The example below has the new `Actor` object and  the `State` object filled with one:

 ~~~
 # Represents something that can "do" things, like a computer